-Very often, when I meet professionals outside of work, especially socially, they’ll ask: “what type of work do you do?”.
-When I inform them that I’m a Linux Systems Analyst, many respond with “I don’t really like Linux because it can’t open or edit Microsoft Word files.”* or sometimes say: “You mean that desktop OS that has all text and no GUI?”** or even “Linux, what is that???”
-To which I’ll often reply with a snide look perched on my face… “Do you realize you’re using a smartphone powered by Linux right now?”
+Very often, when I meet people outside of work, especially socially, they’ll ask: “what type of work do you do?”.
+When I respond with Linux Systems Analyst, many respond with “I don’t really like Linux because it can’t open or edit Microsoft Word files.”* or sometimes say: “You mean that OS that has all text and no GUI?”** or even “Linux, what’s that?”

 Android smartphones are powered by Linux.